Yesterday Once More (song)

 "Yesterday Once More", written by Richard Carpenter and John Bettis, is a hit song by The Carpenters from their 1973 album Now & Then.
 Thematically the song concerns reminiscing about songs of a generation gone by.
 It segues into a long medley, consisting of eight covers of 1960s tunes incorporated into a faux oldies radio program.
 The work takes up the entire B-side of the album.

 The single version of the song peaked at number 2 on the Billboard Hot 100 chart, kept from the number 1 spot by "Bad, Bad Leroy Brown" by Jim Croce.
 It also became The Carpenters' ninth top-ten and fifth single to reach No. 2. in the Billboard Hot 100.
 The song also peaked at number 1 on the easy listening chart, becoming their eighth number 1 on that chart in four years.
 It is The Carpenters' biggest-selling record worldwide and their best-selling single in the UK, peaking at number 2.

+According to Cash Box, on June 2, 1973, "Yesterday Once More" was the highest-debuting single at No. 71.
+By August 4, it had reached No. 1.

 Richard Carpenter stated, on a Japanese documentary, that it was his favorite of all the songs that he had written.
 He has performed an instrumental version at concerts.

-According to Cash Box, on June 2, 1973, "Yesterday Once More" was the highest-debuting single at No. 71.
-By August 4, it had reached No. 1.